silkyskyj/CloDDce/readme_il2dce_silkyskyj.txt

      *Mission files and configuration files must be compatible with your own extensions.
 Please refer to the included sample missions.

 Items that can be selected and set commonly in 1.
 2.
- - Ability to convert and import existing mission files
+ - Ability to convert and import existing mission files & campaign
  - Max Additional Air Operations [1-12]
  - Max Additional Ground Operations [10-300]
  - Automatically add Air Groups (this adds to Random if there are few AirGroups)